therealexpertai/nlapi-python/README.md

     Facebook Inc.        COM        Businesses / companies

+In addition to the entity type, the API provides some metadata from Linked Open Data sources such as WikiData and GeoNames.
-Then you can get the open data connected with the entity `Springfield, IL`
+For example, you can get the open data connected with the entity `Springfield, IL`

 ```python